Canada runs for 2 scores, BYU upsets No. 6 Wisconsin 24-21

+MADISON, Wis. — BYU coach Kalani Sitake viewed Wisconsin’s brand of smashmouth football as a blueprint for success.

+The Cougars followed the plan to perfection Saturday at Camp Randall Stadium.

-MADISON, Wis. — Squally Canada ran for 118 yards and two touchdowns and BYU handed mistake-prone Wisconsin its first nonconference home loss since 2003, giving the No. 6 Badgers fits with its motion offense in a 24-21 victory Saturday.
+Squally Canada ran for 118 yards and two touchdowns and BYU handed mistake-prone Wisconsin its first nonconference home loss since 2003 with a 24-21 victory.

-The Cougars (2-1) tossed in a trick play, too, when receiver Aleva Hifo found open tight end Moroni Laulu-Pututau for a 31-yard touchdown pass in the second quarter.
+BYU gave sixth-ranked Wisconsin fits on motion plays and sweeps.
+The Cougars (2-1) tossed in a trick play , too, when receiver Aleva Hifo found open tight end Moroni Laulu-Pututau for a 31-yard touchdown pass in the second quarter.

+Sitake was so happy with the toughness of his team that he gave the game ball to his strength and conditioning coaches.

+“I talked about how much I admire the (Wisconsin) program, the tradition and the smashmouth football that they play,” Sitake said.
+“But (BYU’s) players were gritty and they played hard and with a lot of toughness.”

 “BYU!
 BYU!” yelled the small contingent of Cougars fans in the stands.
 BYU’s last victory over a top-10 team came in 2009 with a 14-13 win over third-ranked Oklahoma.

-“We just wanted to win the line of scrimmage and be physical,” coach Kilani Sitake said.
+“We just wanted to win the line of scrimmage and be physical,” Sitake said.

 The Badgers’ 41-game nonconference winning streak — the longest active in the nation — came to an end.
 Their hopes to make the College Football Playoff probably did, too.